Getting Started β

 When you first connect your Doorman to Home Assistant, it will be in Setup Mode for interactive setup already.

-You don't need to manually activate this mode; it will start automatically at each reboot as long as the setup process has not been completed or canceled.
+You don't need to manually activate this mode; it will start automatically at each reboot as long as the setup process has not been completed.

 Open the settings either through your Doorman's web interface or visit the ESPHome Integration page and select the Doorman S3 device.